 When the Saudi Electricity Company (SEC) approached Omrania to design its new headquarters campus in Riyadh, we saw an opportunity to go beyond immediate functional requirements.
 We challenged our design team and our client to think broadly about quality-of-life issues for staff, executives, and visitors alike.

 By: Marcus Leyland – Chief Architect.
 February 2016.

-Our goal was to create a place that promotes long-term employee health and satisfaction, interrelated factors that play important roles in a company’s success.
+Our goal for the SEC headquarters was to create a place that promotes long-term employee health and satisfaction.
+These interrelated factors play important roles in a company’s success.
 Inspired by evidence that better workforce health and morale positively affect workforce productivity, we set out to make the new SEC campus one of the most desirable and sustainable places to work in the Gulf region.
 Sustainability is therefore not just a question of the facility’s energy-saving technologies but also can be thought about in terms of conserving and nurturing human resources: the people whose energy keeps the company running.

 The primary measure of a healthy environment is the health of its occupants.
 The SEC headquarters is designed to lower the incidence of “sick-building syndrome,” in which the interior has a negative effect on employee health, increasing absenteeism.
 To this end, we took the following measures, among others:

 - Specifying only toxin-free materials and low- or zero-VOC finishes.

 - Engineering building services and systems to maintain optimal air quality, with built-in capacity for regularly scheduled testing and maintenance.

 - Developing standards to ensure that cleaning contractors do not use chemicals known to cause health issues.